What do you do if you can't meet the IRS filing deadline? Find out how to file an extension on your 2016 tax return with these tips from TurboTax.

 TurboTax Easy Extension is a fast and easy way to file your extension, right from your computer.

-If you filed an extension by April 15 (this year's deadline), it buys you an extra six months, pushing your filing deadline to October 15, 2013.
+If you filed an extension by April 18, 2017 (2016 tax year deadline), it buys you an extra six months, pushing your filing deadline to October 16, 2017.
 Unfortunately, an extension of time to file your return does not mean an extension of time to pay your taxes.
 If you expect to owe money, you're required to estimate the amount due and pay it with your Form 4868.
 As long as you do that, the extension will be granted automatically.

 The consequences differ depending on whether you owe the IRS money or the IRS owes you a refund.